Building a Scalable Design System

 Library Organisation

-• Platform-specific structure: Separate libraries for Web, Mobile, and tvOS
+• Separate libraries for Web, Mobile, and tvOS — allowing platform-specific work without cluttering shared foundations

-• Used Auto Layout and component variants to reduce duplication
+• Auto Layout and component variants to reduce redundancy and speed up layout work

-• Maintained a single master file with all core foundations and components
+• A single master file housing all core foundations: colour, typography, spacing, and iconography

 Outcome